MyHealthX

 15. Changes to This Policy

 We may update this Privacy Policy from time to time.
 Any changes will be posted on this page with an updated version number and date.
-For significant changes, we will notify you via SMS or in-app notification as required.
+For significant changes, we will notify you through available communication channels, which may include WhatsApp, email, or in-app notification.
 Continued use of the Platform after changes constitutes acceptance of the updated policy.
 If you do not agree with the changes, you may delete your account.

 16. Contact Us